entangledloops/conemu/README.md

 - key remaps improved to keep you sane and learning curve at a low and accidents minimized (e.g. standard terminal window/tab management shortcuts such as Ctrl+PgUp, etc.; remaps WinKey -> Ctrl in some instances for universal compat. and/or more frequently used options; extraneous remaps for rarely used options removed to prevent accidents; laptops accounted for by removing Fn-key / numpad dependent behavior; many others)
 - ESC acts as instant-hide for ConEmu window; shift+ESC for process-defined behavior (i.e. ordinary behavior)
 - colors corrected for standard terminal compatability
-- instant-terminal via F11, which I've personally remapped CapsLock to; change at will
+- instant-terminal via ScrollLock, which I've personally remapped CapsLock to; change at will
 - all terminals will share the same ConEmu instance, but use different tabs which can be pulled out if desired
 - double-click a tab for a settings-identical clone; left ctrl + double-click to kill a tab
 - proper key handling w/provided overrides for escaping characters, multiline paste, and other associated term-like behavior